fusion-io/fusion.io/packages/authenticate/README.md

 ### Good news for `Koa`, `Express`, `Socket.IO` users!

 We love `middleware` style!
-If you are using above frameworks, you'll have a very nice place to guard your resources.
+If you are using above frameworks, you'll have a very nice place to authenticate your resources.
 The mighty `middleware`:

 ```javascript